 Watch Major League baseball games.
 Examine how your favorite players hit.
 Study their style, and learn their strengths and weaknesses.

 Play competitive baseball.
 Learn the situations.
-Practise handling pressure.
+Get experience handling pressure.

 Slow-Pitch Softball